 If you're a homeowner in Chattanooga, Tennessee, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in Tennessee Valley.

 Common in Chattanooga's humid subtropical transitional conditions.
+Large patch targets bermudagrass and zoysiagrass most aggressively when soil temperatures drop below 70°F in fall, typically late September in Hamilton County.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Frequently diagnosed in Tennessee Valley lawns.
 GrassDx identifies this from photos and gives you a localized treatment plan.